10 ex-NFL players charged with defrauding healthcare program

 WASHINGTON (AP) — Ten former NFL players have been charged with defrauding the league’s health care benefit program, the Justice Department said Thursday.

 They include five former players on the Washington Redskins, including Clinton Portis and Carlos Rogers.
-Rogers also had stints with the San Francisco 49ers and the Oakland Raiders.
+Rogers also had brief stints as a cornerback with both the 49ers and the Raiders.

 Prosecutors allege the players targeted the Gene Upshaw NFL Player Health Reimbursement Account Plan, which was established as part of a collective bargaining agreement in 2006.
 It provides tax-free reimbursement of out-of-pocket medical care expenses that were not covered by insurance and that were incurred by former players, their spouses and dependents.